FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Special Joint Policing Committee Meeting - 23rd December 2022.md

 Councillor Keary, supported by the Chairperson, stated that there should be an element of joined up

 thinking regarding inspection of caravans parked in private sites.
+He asked the Chief Superintendent to
+---
-He asked the Chief Superintendent to--- contact the owners of the shop on N21 and ask them to consider agreeing close on Christmas day if
+contact the owners of the shop on N21 and ask them to consider agreeing close on Christmas day if

 possible, having regard to possible road safety concerns.